Earthshaker! (pinball)

 Earthshaker! is a pinball game designed by Pat Lawlor and released by Williams Electronics in 1989.
 The game features an earthquake theme, advertised with the slogan "It's a Moving Experience!".

 Design

 Earthshaker! was the first pinball machine with a shaker motor that causes the table to rumble along with the theme of the game.
-However, this was not patented by Williams so was available for other manufacturers to use in their designs.
+However, this was not patented by Williams, so it was available for other manufacturers to use in their designs.
 There are two strength settings for this motor, and it can be turned off by the operator.

 The game uses an alphanumeric display with two lines of 16 characters.

 The "Earthquake Institute" building on the sample production run of the first 200 machines sinks into the playfield; for cost savings this was made to be stationary for the rest of the production run.
 A third-party aftermarket kit was later released to add this feature.

 The game includes a mechanism with representation of a fault-line at the California-Nevada border which splits apart to reveal a rail for the ball.